-Loss on extinguishment of debt
+Gain/Loss on extinguishment of debt

-We recognized a loss on extinguishment of debt of \$4 million during the six months ended June 30, 2022 as a result of the refinancing that occurred in the first quarter of 2022.
-See Note 6.
+We recognized a gain on extinguishment of debt of \$13 million during the six months ended June 30, 2023 as a result of the refinancing that occurred in the second quarter of 2023 and a loss on extinguishment of debt of \$4 million as a result of the refinancing that occurred in the first quarter of 2022.
+See Note 8.
 Debt for further details.